gamparohit/pytorch_geometric/docs/source/advanced/sparse_tensor.rst

 This formulation allows to leverage dedicated and fast sparse-matrix multiplication implementations.

 In :pyg:`null` **PyG >= 1.6.0**, we officially introduce better support for sparse-matrix multiplication GNNs, resulting in a **lower memory footprint** and a **faster execution time**.
-As a result, we introduce the :class:`SparseTensor` class (from the :obj:`torch_sparse` package), which implements fast forward and backward passes for sparse-matrix multiplication based on the `"Design Principles for Sparse Matrix Multiplication on the GPU" <https://arxiv.org/abs/1803.08601>`_ paper.
+As a result, we introduce the :class:`SparseTensor` class (from the :obj:`isplib` package), which implements fast forward and backward passes for sparse-matrix multiplication based on the `"Design Principles for Sparse Matrix Multiplication on the GPU" <https://arxiv.org/abs/1803.08601>`_ paper.

 Using the :class:`SparseTensor` class is straightforward and similar to the way :obj:`scipy` treats sparse matrices:

 .. code-block:: python

-    from torch_sparse import SparseTensor
+    from isplib import SparseTensor

     adj = SparseTensor(row=edge_index[0], col=edge_index[1], value=...,
                        sparse_sizes=(num_nodes, num_nodes))